ZhenyangLiu/ZhenyangLiu.github.io/_pages/about.md

 # 🔥 News
-- *2025.07*: &nbsp;🎉🎉 Our works on 3D Spatial Reason Grounding have been accepted by ACMMM 2025.
+- *2025.07*: &nbsp;🎉🎉 Our works on 3D Spatial Reasoning and Grounding have been accepted by ACMMM 2025.
 Big thank you to my co-authors!
 - *2025.06*: &nbsp;🎉🎉 Our works on Visual Policy Learning have been accepted by ICCV 2025.
 Big thank you to my co-authors!
 - *2025.04*: Attending China3DV at Beijing, China.
 - *2025.02*: &nbsp;🎉🎉 Our works on 3D Visual Grounding and Reasoning have been accepted by CVPR 2025.
 Big thank you to my co-authors!